sikayama/hello-gh-pages/README.md

 # hello-gh-pages

-I use this repository to practice GitHub Pages function.
+I use this repository to practice following functions.

+- GitHub Pages
+- Pull request

 =====